zorael/kameloso/README.md

 * pipedream: DCC
 * pipedream two: `ncurses`
-* blacklists; by mask, by account?
 * optional formatting in IRC output? (later)
 * channel-split notes (later)
 * notes to always trigger on joins if not present when note placed, only on activity if present? channel-split? (later)
 * `seen` doing what? channel-split? `IRCEvent`-based? (later)
 * update wiki
+* blacklists; by mask, by account?
+* glob matches for masks?
+* auto-mode plugin?

 # Built With